Microsoft Azure

 What are popular monitoring tools used to monitor Microsoft Azure?

 Many customers choose third-party tools to monitor their Azure landscape, popular options include Dynatrace, Datadog, eG Enterprise, SolarWinds, New Relic and Grafana.
-The choice is often determined by how out-of-the-box the product is and whether domain specific functionality is provided for key the services provided, e.g., is their domain specific support for AVD or Azure SQL.
+The choice is often determined by how out-of-the-box the product is and whether domain specific functionality is provided for key the services provided, e.g., is there domain specific support for AVD or Azure SQL.

 How can I mitigate Azure outages?